Tarasankar Bandyopadhyay: Biography

 He fought against the british during the non-cooperation movement and was later arrested for political activism.
 Turning to literature after his release in 1930, he published his first novel Chaitali Ghurni in 1932 and met Rabindranath Tagore.
 Over the years, he presided over major literary conferences and received several prestigious awards including the Rabindra Puraskar, Sahitya Akademi Award, JnanpitTarasankar Bandyopadhyay, a renowned Bengali writer, was born in Labhpur, Birbhum, in British India.
 Educated at St. Xavier's and South Suburban College, he became involved in theh Award, Padma Shri, and Padma Bhushan.
 He served in both the West Bengal Legislative Council and Rajya Sabha.
 Bandyopadhyay died in 1971.
 In 2021, his ancestral home was turned into a museum preserving his legacy.

 Bandyopadhyay was born at his ancestral home at Labhpur village in Birbhum district, Bengal Province, British India (now West Bengal, India) to Haridas Bandyopadhyay and Prabhabati Devi.
+Grandfather name Jadavlal Bandyopadhyay.